How to Import Multiple PDF Pages to One in C# and VB.NET in .NET PDF?

 2.

-Install the Syncfusion.PDF.WinForms NuGet packages as a reference to your .NET Framework application from NuGet.org.
+Install the Syncfusion.PDF.WinForms NuGet package as a reference to your .NET Framework application from NuGet.org.

 3. Include the following namespaces in the Program.cs file.